gustavagneman/starter-academic-master/content/project/colombia/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "The Peace They Wanted?
 A Survey Project in Meta, Colombia"
 summary: "In 2021, it is 5 years since the signing of the historic peace agreement between the Colombian government and the FARC.
 Still, for many colombians the peace has fallen short of expectations.
-In this survey, we intend to map the experiences of residents of the Meta Department, a war-torn region south of Bogotá, the country capital, in order to shed light on the potenntials and pitfalls of peace and reconciliation."
+In this survey, we map the experiences of residents in the Meta Department, a war-torn region south of Bogotá, in order to shed light on the potentials and pitfalls of peace and reconciliation."
 authors: []
 tags: []
 categories: []